 Arise Home is run by two adoring housemothers.
 These women truly love these children as if they are their own.
 They alternate shifts so there is always one present in the house.
 A beloved gardener, Jeffrey, has taken on a father-figure role for the kids.
 He teaches them how to plant fruits and vegetables, he takes the boys out for haircuts and cokes, and he lovingly confronts the kids when needed.

 The kids who live in Arise Home will stay there until they complete high school—whether that is when they are 18 or 25 years old.
 After they graduate, we hope to help them apply to universities, attend a trade school, and become productive citizens of Lusaka.
 At present, the home has 9 children living there, but it has room to hold more.
 We want to be careful that these children receive the attention they deserve.
 The Arise Africa staff that serves in Zambia helps us choose the kids who need to be placed in this home.
 They know the children in the most life threatening circumstances who quickly need to be placed in a healthier environment.

 In 2014, Kershaw’s Challenge raised funds to purchase land for a second children’s home.
-Arise Africa has the exciting vision of having two homes—one for boys and one for girls.
+Arise Africa had the exciting vision of having two homes—one for boys and one for girls.
 This will allow more specific care for the children as they grow up.
 We love this vision and opportunity!
 In 2015, we raised enough funds to completely build the home.
-We are so excited to say that the second home will open at the end of summer 2016 and serve as the girl’s new home.
+By God's grace, the second home opened at the end of summer 2016 and now serves as the girls' new home.
 Now that two homes exist, Arise Africa will be able to care for even more children—what a gift!

 Lord willing, these homes will last for many, many years to come.
 It is exciting to be standing at the beginning of something filled with such Christ-centered hope.